 Completed application materials must be emailed to CJA.VOCA.THNOFO@illinois.gov by 11:59 p.m., December 1, 2019, to be considered for funding.
 Proposals will not be accepted by mail, fax, or in-person.
 Incomplete applications will not be reviewed.
 Late submissions will not be reviewed.

 Grants available through this funding opportunity are a portion of a FFY18 Victims of Crime Act (VOCA) fund.
 A total of $5 million in funding is available through this solicitation.
 A minimum of $100,000 and a maximum of $500,000 will be awarded to successful applicants.

 Period of Performance

-Recipient must submit quarterly financial reports, quarterly progress reports, final financial and progress reports, and, if applicable, an annual audit report in accordance with the CFR Part 200 Uniform Requirements.
+Recipients must submit periodic financial reports, periodic performance reports, final financial and performance reports, and, a calendar year end financial report in accordance with the CFR Part 200 Uniform Requirements.
 Future awards and fund drawdowns may be withheld if reports are delinquent.

 - Completed Program Narrative (Word)

 Questions regarding this NOFO may be submitted to CJA.VOCA.THNOFO@illinois.gov until 11:59 p.m.
 November 20, 2019.